JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 allowed the differential equations community to shift from using explicit definitions to black-box solvers.
-Instead of having to specify the exact position-momentum relations of a pendulum using Hamiltonian equations, one can train a neural network to implicitly represent implicitly the differential equations that describe the system.
+Instead of having to specify the exact position-momentum relations of a pendulum using Hamiltonian equations, one can train a neural network to implicitly represent the differential equations that describe the system.
 In the case where we know exactly the differential equations from physics, we should rarely expect the neural network to outperform human knowledge.
 Nevertheless, this method crowns itself as an implicit modelling technique which can work when we only observe input and output data of the system